-In assessing the initial licence applications, CCNSW will only be considering the number of interments (using the three year average interments conducted for the past three financial years), whether the operator operates a cemetery or crematoria or both, and any other relevant information.
+In assessing the initial licence applications, CCNSW will consider the average number of bodily and ash interments conducted over the last 3 financial years, whether the operator operates a cemetery or crematorium or both, and any other relevant information.

 What are the licence categories?